-Please contact me on Tel: 079 2846 7307 or Email: email@example.com to arrange an initial consultation.
-Please let me know whether you prefer a face to face or online video call counselling appointment and your availability.
+Please contact me on Tel: 079 2846 7307 or Email: email@example.com to arrange an initial online video call consultation.
 I will aim to get back to you within 48 hours.

 An initial consultation is an opportunity for you to talk about why you have sought out counselling and how these issues have been affecting you.
 You may want to think about what you hope to gain from counselling or the type of help or support you are looking for.

-After our initial consultation, if you are willing to proceed with further sessions of counselling we will arrange these.
+After our initial consultation, if you are willing to proceed with further sessions of online video call counselling we will arrange these.